 Your incident management process needs to evolve

 xMatters decided long ago that a well-developed incident management process was critical to support our customers.
 Over the years our architecture has evolved from on-premise to hosted data centers, to cloud.
-This rapid evolution meant that our incident processes needed to evolve as well.
+This rapid evolution meant that our incident processes and workflows needed to evolve as well.

 About eight months ago I started reviewing our incident management process to align with our architecture.
 The exercise was essentially to build on what we already had, to integrate new concepts, and make any necessary adjustments.
-Here, I’ll share the steps we took and the lessons we learned developing the latest version of our incident management process.
+Here, I’ll share the steps we took and the lessons we learned developing the latest version of our incident management workflow process.

 Invest time up front